Query Language

 Range Definitions

-Range definitions declare which entities you're querying and are mandatory for all queries.
+Range definitions declare which entities you're querying.
 Every variable referenced in your query must have a corresponding range definition:

 // Single entity range